What is Digital Twin Technology and How It Benefits Manufacturing in the Industry 4.0 Era?

-- Present data – real-time data from equipment sensors, outputs from manufacturing platforms and systems, outputs from systems throughout the distribution chain, and outputs from systems in other business units including customer service and purchasing
+- Present data – real-time data from equipment sensors, outputs from manufacturing platforms and systems, and outputs from systems throughout the distribution chain.
+It can also include outputs from systems in other business units, including customer service and purchasing.

-A digital twin firstly lets you monitor a manufacturing component, asset, system, or process in real-time.
-This gives a deeper understanding of what is happening on your production lines and in the wider manufacturing process.
+First, a digital twin lets you monitor a manufacturing component, asset, system, or process in real-time.
+This enhanced monitoring capability gives a deeper understanding of what is happening on your production lines and in the wider manufacturing process.

-With machine learning and inputs from expert engineers, you can also use the digital twin to identify problems before they occur and predict outcomes for the future.
-This includes outcomes within existing parameters as well as outcomes if those parameters change.
+With machine learning and inputs from expert engineers, you can also use the digital twin to identify problems before they occur and predict future outcomes.
+These predictions include outcomes within existing parameters as well as outcomes if those parameters change.

-Digital twin technology supports other Industry 4.0 technologies too, and can benefit predictive maintenance, improve OEE, reduce waste, improve batch changeover times, improve product quality, enhance traceability, and more.
-It allows for efficient design and development, linking three-dimensional models with simulation and emulation of equipment control code.
+Digital twin technology supports other Industry 4.0 technologies, too, helping to improve OEE, reduce waste, improve batch changeover times, improve product quality, enhance traceability, and more.
+It allows for efficient design and development, linking three-dimensional models with simulation and equipment control code emulation.

 In addition, having a digital twin enables virtual troubleshooting and support, removing the physical restraints of expert engineers having to be at your location.
-This technology can also form the basis for customer interactive dynamic supply chains.
+The technology can also form the basis of customer interactive dynamic supply chains.

-Remember, the above are just some of the things you can achieve using digital twin technologies.
+Remember, the above includes just some of the things you can achieve using digital twin technologies.
 There are also manufacturing process development advantages, product development advantages, distribution chain efficiency advantages, and more.